-In the interview, Kowalcyk recounts heartbreaking moments from the 12 days after her 2 1/2 year old son contracted E. coli O157:H7.
+In the interview, Kowalcyk recounts heartbreaking moments from the 12 days after her 2 1/2-year-old son contracted E. coli O157:H7.
 Kevin consequently developed Hemolytic Uremic Syndrome (HUS), a life-threatening complication that completely shut down his intestines.
-Tainted ground beef in a hamburger he’d eaten was suspected.
+The suspected cause was tainted ground beef in a hamburger he’d eaten.

-The camera also follows the women to Capitol Hill as they meet with senators, seeking a co-sponsor for Kevin's Law.
+The film crew follows the women to Capitol Hill as they meet with senators, seeking a co-sponsor for Kevin's Law.

-The bill has still not passed, although elements of it are contained in the FDA Food Safety Modernization Act (FSMA), which President Barack Obama signed into law In 2011.
+To this day the bill has still not been passed, although elements of it are contained in the FDA Food Safety Modernization Act (FSMA), which President Barack Obama signed into law in 2011.